Ochirsaikhan/cs50-finance/README.md

 ## Demo

-You can visit this website https://davaajambal-cs50-finance.herokuapp.com to use this project online.
+You can visit this website https://davaajambal-cs50-finance.herokuapp.com to use the web application online.

 ![Project demo](/Demo.gif)